Pouja/configuring-esm/docs/blog.md

 2. `cd barrel-file`
 3. `npm install`
 4. Play with the barrel file, `sideEffects` property, side effect file `load-dotenv.ts`
-5. Run `node esbuild.config.mjs` and see the effects.
+5. Run `node `esbuild`.config.mjs` and see the effects.

 ## Unused Code
-I have listed several things that esbuild might see as death code depending on the setup of your project.
+I have listed several things that `esbuild` might see as death code depending on the setup of your project.
 But what about unused code even when using ESM and no side effects?

 Unused methods and properties of classes will not be treeshaking.